jugalpatel100/ai-persona/README.md

 A modern chat application that allows users to interact with their favourite mentors - Hitesh Choudhary and Piyush Garg, each with their own unique personality and expertise.

+## 🚀 Live Demo
+Try the app at: https://ai-persona-frontend-chi.vercel.app/

 ## Features

 - **Multiple AI Personas**: Choose between different mentors/personalities to chat with